amoraroma/jabberbot/README.md

 If you only have Half-Life 2, you'll need to use [GCFScape](http://nemesis.thewavelength.net/index.php?p=26) to extract the audio from `hl2_sound_misc_dir.vpk` in the Half-Life 2 resources.

 No, I'm not going to commit the audio to the repository, so don't bother asking.
 Half-Life goes on sale for $2.50 constantly, just buy it.
 You ought to own it already, anyway.
+[I'll even link it for you.](http://store.steampowered.com/app/70/)

+I'd definitely recommend springing for the Half-Life Bundle instead, though.